 - Slippery elm

-If you have eczema, you may benefit from treating leaky gut by improving diet and health routines.
+If you have eczema, you may benefit from treating a leaky gut by improving your diet and health routines.

 Because skin and gut tissues are closely related, treating food allergies and eating healing foods can be really helpful for your whole system, including your skin.